Marianne Beate Kielland

 Her collaborations with major orchestras and ensembles are extensive, including the Antwerp Symphony Orchestra, Belgian National Orchestra, Bergen Philharmonic Orchestra, Budapest Festival Orchestra, Gothenburg Symphony Orchestra, Gulbenkian Orchestra, Iceland Symphony Orchestra, Norwegian Radio Orchestra, Oslo Philharmonic, Royal Liverpool Philharmonic Orchestra, and Wiener Symphoniker.
 She has performed with esteemed period ensembles such as Akademie für Alte Musik Berlin, Concerto Köln, Gli Angeli Genève, Les Talens Lyriques, and Mahler Chamber Orchestra, working under renowned conductors including Fabio Biondi, Herbert Blomstedt, Philippe Herreweghe, Manfred Honeck, Marc Minkowski, and Jordi Savall.

-Known for her commanding presence in Baroque opera roles, Kielland has portrayed Dido in Purcell’s Dido and Aeneas, Merope in Vivaldi’s Oracolo in Messenia (touring with Europa Galante), Messaggiera and Proserpina in Monteverdi’s Orfeo, Fernando in Ariosti’s La Fede nei tradimenti, and Apollo in Handel’s Terpsichore.
+Known for her commanding presence in Baroque opera roles, Kielland has portrayed Dido in Purcell’s Dido and Aeneas, Giulio Cesare and Cornelia in Händel’s Giulio Cesare, Merope in Vivaldi’s Oracolo in Messenia (touring with Europa Galante), Messaggiera and Proserpina in Monteverdi’s Orfeo, Fernando in Ariosti’s La Fede nei tradimenti, and Apollo in Handel’s Terpsichore.
 She has also taken on roles in Caldara’s Il piu bel nome and Monteverdi's Il Combattimento di Tancredi e Clorinda, among others.

 With more than 60 recordings to her name, Kielland’s discography covers a wide range of repertoire, including works by Bach, Händel, Vivaldi, Caldara, Beethoven, Schumann, Mahler, and Schönberg.
 She frequently collaborates with pianist Nils Anders Mortensen, performing recitals at venues such as the Philharmonie in Cologne and Musée d’Orsay, and giving concerts in Norway, Estonia, Russia, and Finland.
 She has also partnered with renowned pianists like Leif Ove Andsnes, Pascal Rogé, and Lise de la Salle.